 - Because this is an online course, students are required to have access to a reliable internet connection.
 Issues related to internet connection will not be accepted as valid reasons for late work or un-submitted assignments.
 Students are advised to form a "plan B" to make sure assignments are submitted on time should problems with internet access arise. - Students are strongly advised to create a study routine for this course.
 Since we will not be meeting in person, the student is responsible for accessing, completing and submitting assignments on time. - Students are responsible for contacting the instructor with any questions or concerns in a timely manner.
-Please be mindful of appropriate times to contact me.
-For example, if a student messages me with a time sensitive question just before midnight, chances are I won't get the message until the next day. - Due to the intensive nature of this course, it is recommended that the student check Canvas at least 3-4 times a week to remain up to date on assignments, announcements or any other pertinent information.
+Please be mindful of appropriate times to get in contact.
+For example, if a student messages with a time sensitive question just before a submission deadline, the message may not be seen until the next day.